gustojs/nuxt-feathers-vuex/README.md

 ## Default Middleware

 The available middleware you can `generate` is very basic.
-If the route is public and user logged in, it will pass us through.
+If the route is public (included in `auth/publicPages` array) and user logged in, it will pass us through.
 Otherwise, we'll move to route specified by `redirect` option.

 ```js
 export default function ({ store, redirect, route }) {